freckled-dev/fubble/README.md

 ./scripts/make_build.py --profile ./scripts/conan_profiles/linux64_gcc10_release
 ```

 This command will result in a ready to use fubble client.
-Checkout `../fubble_build/install`.
+Checkout `../fubble_build/install/bin` or run it directly using `../fubble_build/install/bin/fubble`.

 ## MacOS